VUEngine/VUEngine-Core/readme.txt

 ACKNOWLEDGMENTS
 ==================

-	· David Tucker, for always being open to answer all my questions (even the silly ones).
+	ï¿½ David Tucker, for always being open to answer all my questions (even the silly ones).

-	· DogP, for all the performace tips which really helped this project to be feasible, and for providing the code necessary to make sound support possible in the engine.
+	ï¿½ DogP, for all the performace tips which really helped this project to be feasible, and for providing the code necessary to make sound support possible in the engine.

-	· Christian Radke (KR155E):
+	ï¿½ Christian Radke (KR155E):
 		* Debugging and testing
 		* Documentation
 		* Engine's features and structure advisor

-	· RunnerPack, DanB, Dasi and all the other people in Planet Virtual Boy develpment forums who always are kind enough to share their knowledge.
+	ï¿½ RunnerPack, DanB, Dasi and all the other people in Planet Virtual Boy develpment forums who always are kind enough to share their knowledge.

-	· Libgccvb has been refactored to accomodate better to this engine, all it's code is credited to it's creators and Jorge Eremiev doesn't take any credit on it.
+	ï¿½ Libgccvb has been refactored to accomodate better to this engine, all it's code is credited to it's creators and Jorge Eremiev doesn't take any credit on it.

 ==================